 Each life that would have been.

-Where children once
+Where children once were wanted,

 Each mother loved her child,